ONEonONE1o1/go-1ON1/README.md

 Specifying the `--goerli` flag, however, will reconfigure your `geth` instance a bit:

- * Instead of connecting the main Ethereum network, the client will connect to the Görli test network, which uses different P2P bootnodes, different network IDs and genesis states.
+ * Instead of connecting the main ONEonONE network, the client will connect to the Görli test network, which uses different P2P bootnodes, different network IDs and genesis states.
  * Instead of using the default data directory (`~/.ethereum` on Linux for example), `geth`